adityak2920/adityak2920/README.md

 I am a final year undergraduate from GGSIPU, New Delhi.
 I work in deep learning and computer vision.

-- 🔭 I’m currently working as a ML Engineer at Kirana Club.
+- 🔭 Currently working as a ML Engineer at Kirana Club.
-- 🌱 I’m currently learning about algorithms and different object trackers.
+- 🌱 Currently learning about algorithms and different object trackers.
-- 👯 I’m looking to collaborate on building libraries using PyTorch or on a research paper.
+- 👯 Looking to collaborate on building libraries using PyTorch or on a research paper.
 - 💬 Ask me about anything related to deep learning and computer vision.